Rosettea/Hilbish/README.md

 To build, run:
 ```
-make dev
+task
 ```

 Or, if you want a stable branch, run these commands:
 ```
 git checkout $(git describe --tags `git rev-list --tags --max-count=1`)
-make build
+task build
 ```

-After you did all that, run `sudo make install` to install Hilbish globally.
+After you did all that, run `sudo task install` to install Hilbish globally.

 # Getting Started
 At startup, you should see a message which says to run a `guide` command.